Frequently Asked Questions:

 What happens if we breakdown outside of your 100 mile roadside service range?

 Once outside of the 100 mile radius the van is wholly the users responsibility.
-Regardless of the issue it is the clients responsibility to return the van back to Dragonflyvans in Coeur d'Alene.
+Regardless of the issue it is the clients responsibility to return the van back to Dragonflyvans at the Missoula Airport.
 Or to the nearest repair facility.
 Once a diagnosis is made, only then can we determine who is responsible for costs accrued by transport of the vehicle in question.
 NOTE: We strongly urge our clients to have AAA, both while in a Dragonflyvan and for your own vehicle.
 Until a diagnosis is made, all costs will be born by the user.
 Should the diagnosis be seen as operator error or misuse, all costs for the return of the vehicle will be born by the user/renter.
 Should fault/issue be found due to maintenance or oversight by the provider/Dragonflyvans, the renter will be reimbursed for remaining rental days not used, and tow/transport cost will be born by Dragonflyvans.
 From the point of failure, it is the responsibility of the user to make arrangements for their own transportation and accommodations.
 Note: Electrical issues are not seen as a maintenance issue as their failure cannot be determined or diagnosed before failure.
 We are not responsible for part manufactures and their warranties.